adelcambre/rubykaigi-2011/06_built_in_mock/built_in_mock_slides.md

 # Option 2

 !SLIDE
-# Build a mock into the library
+# Build a fake into the library

 !SLIDE
-# The Mock
+# The Fake
     @@@ruby
     class User
-      def self.enable_mock!
+      def self.testing!
         @users = {}
         def self.get(id)
           new(@users[id])